-I will read to them out of God’s Word every morning and teach them how to love God with all their heart, mind, and soul.
+I will read to them out of God’s Word and do my best to teach them how to love God with all their heart, mind, and soul.

 I will be kind and compassionate, and sensitive to their needs and their age (knowing I will make mistakes and have God’s grace to keep on).

 I will help them to face their sin, go to God, and accept forgiveness and grace.
 I will remind them that they can never lose my love, and if they know God, they can never lose His love.

-I will show respect to my husband, especially in front of my children.
+I will do my best to respect to my husband, especially in front of my children.

-I will play dollies, dragons, ponies, games, or do projects with my children at least once a day.
+I will play dollies, dragons, ponies, games, or do projects with my children.

 I will take them on adventures and show them the wonder of God through nature and art.

 I will teach my son to be a gentlemen, to be brave, to serve, and to protect the weak, to care for others sacrificially, and to do whatever God leads him to do, by faith.
 I will trust my husband to teach my son to be a man.

 I will teach my my daughter to be strong and dignified, to serve, to be modest, industrious, and how to be a mother and homemaker and to do whatever God leads her to do, by faith.

 I will pay attention to my children’s bents so I can nurture them in developing their giftings.